nutboltu/angular-app-skeleton/README.md

 # Angular App Skeleton

-This repository is  the basic skeleton of an angular applicationp.
+This repository is  the basic skeleton of an angular application.

 It uses :